scitran/client/Lookup.md

 See the script **s_stLookup** for examples.

-## Lookup
+## Lookup - container
 To retrieve metadata about a group, project, session, acquisition or gear use **scitran.lookup**.
 The method takes a string as input and returns the metadata object.
-The string describes the location of the metadata in the hierarchy
+The lookup string describes the location of the metadata in the hierarchy, and it must be built in this order

     str = 'group/projectLabel/subjectCode/sessionLabel/acquisitionLabel';

-A convenient way to build the string is this:
+You can stop at any level.
+A convenient way to build up the string is this:

     lookupString=fullfile(groupID, projectLABEL, subjectCODE, sessionLABEL, acquisitionLABEL);
+    thisContainer = st.lookup(lookupString);

+## Lookup - file

+The lookup method extends to the file level, but you must insert the string 'file', as in

+    fName = 'fileName';
+    lookupString = sprintf('%s/files/%s',lookupString,fName);
-    st.lookup(lookupString);
+    thisFile = st.lookup(lookupString);

-Or
+## Lookup - gear

     lookupString = fullfile('gear',gearName);
     st.lookup(lookupString);

-For example,
+## Lookup example
 ```
 >> project = st.lookup('wandell/VWFA');
 >> project